Parrish sits cross-legged on a white couch with a laptop on her lap. She is looking and smiling at the camera.

 MA Counselling & Spirituality, St. Paul University

-Graduate Diploma in Creative Writing, Humber School for Writers
+Grad.
+Diploma Creative Writing, Humber School for Writers

 BAHons Psychology & Women’s Studies, Carleton University